-ENGLISH TRANSLATION Debt restructuring for natural persons KEY FEATURES • A court-ordered procedure c ommenced at the request of a debtor who cannot pay his debts as they fall due. • Only the court-selected and restructuring estate. • Only the court-selected and court-appointed administrator is entitled to dispose of assets that belong to the restructuring estate. • The procedure is intended to provide a "clean slate", pursuant to which, claims which could not be paid out of available assets, are no longer enforceable. • Secured creditors are generally not affected, and may continue to enforce their security over secured assets. • However, a moratorium for a maximum period of four months may be declared, during which enforcement by a secured creditor is not permitted (unless authorised by the supervisory judge) Furthermore, the administrator may set a reasonable deadline for enforcement by a secured creditor, after which the secured creditor's authority to enforce will lapse.
+ENGLISH TRANSLATION Debt restructuring for natural persons KEY FEATURES

+- A court-ordered procedure commenced at the request of a debtor who cannot pay his debts as they fall due. - Only the court-selected and court-appointed administrator is entitled to dispose of assets that belong to the restructuring estate. - The procedure is intended to provide a "clean slate", pursuant to which, claims which could not be paid out of available assets, are no longer enforceable. - Secured creditors are generally not affected, and may continue to enforce their security over secured assets. - However, a moratorium for a maximum period of four months may be declared, during which enforcement by a secured creditor is not permitted (unless authorised by the supervisory judge) Furthermore, the administrator may set a reasonable deadline for enforcement by a secured creditor, after which the secured creditor's authority to enforce will lapse.